enkidevs/curriculum/lua/roblox-studio/properties-i/appearance-property-ii.md

 ---

 ## Content
-Why are there two colors you may ask?
+Why are there two color properties you may ask?
 Well, BrickColor is for people that like naming stuff, Colors is primarily what you would use, as it follows RGB!

 But doesn't BrickColor also do RGB?
 Well you're not wrong, but Color has a nifty extension where you can use a color tool.
-This is not only convenient, but it automatically convers the 255 RGB values into values from 0 to 1.
+This is not only convenient, but it automatically converts the 255 RGB values into values from 0 to 1.

 ```lua
 partVariable.Color = Color3.new()